Quickfill® Australian Watertowers FAQ

 If a crane is available and only a short distance, just pick up and move.

 If no crane, lay Quickfill down and move with lifting compliant excavator, or if a short distance, just drag on skids designed for this purpose with any equipment capable, then re-erect.
 An empty Quickfill weighs approx 6.5t.

 Do we need any special knowledge or equipment to handle a tower?

-A specific handling information package is available on our website.
+An equipment specifications brochure is available on our website.

 The innovative and patented lifting chain operation, allows a Quickfill to be erected or laid down, without the need for working at heights.